karpetrosyan/hishel/docs/specification.md

 **Transitions:**

 - **→ NeedToBeUpdated**: Origin responds with 304 Not Modified - cached responses are still valid and can be freshened
-- **→ InvalidatePairs + CacheMiss**: Origin responds with 2xx/5xx - cached responses are outdated and must be replaced
+- **→ InvalidateEntries + CacheMiss**: Origin responds with 2xx/5xx - cached responses are outdated and must be replaced
 - **→ CacheMiss**: No matching responses found during the freshening process

 **Validation Process:**